 - Carefully lift straw/pencil and remove crystal snowflake.
 Cut twine at desired length.
 Loop a ribbon for a Christmas tree ornament or hang in window as a sun catcher.

-Best Winter Books For Kids To Go With This STEM Craft
+CRAFT AND READ: Best Winter Books For Kids To Go With This STEM Activity

 These books are great children’s reading companions for your how to grow a Borax crystal snowflake project.
-You can make a complete winter lesson plan from this!
+You can make a complete winter lesson plan or unit studies from this!